OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ds= TabularDatasetFactory.from_delimited_files(src)

-•	Use the clean data function to clean your data.
+•	Use the clean data function to clean your data:

 from train import clean_data